brennan913/Orthographer/Readme.md

 ![ScreenShot](./screenshots/MainScreen.png)
 #### Adding Languages
-Orthographer can be used with any language, simply click on "Add Language", enter the language name and lists of morphemes in the appropriate fields in the new window, and save.
+Orthographer can be used with any language: simply click on "Add Language", enter the language name and lists of morphemes in the appropriate fields in the new window, and save.

 ![ScreenShot](./screenshots/AddLanguageScreen.png)
 #### Opening Files